jikunseasea/chat/README.md

 # chat

-A chat app created by socket.io and react.
+A chat app created by socket.io, react and redux.